How to size your home well water treatment system for perfect well water filtration solutions

 2. The second thing is water testing, which is easy and usually FREE!
 You need to know what is in the water or what is wrong with the well water before you can fix it.
 For example, any good backwashing filter for iron, sulfur, manganese etc. requires a pH of 7.5 or higher.
 The pH is easy and inexpensive to correct if it is too low, but you would need to know what it actually is to know if you need to correct it.
 The pH is determined by an independent water test, which we can show you how to get for free.
 If you have iron, you need to know how much.
 We can give you several examples of how to get water testing done for free.
 If you have sulfur and it seems like a lot, you should test for that as well, but that is not a free test.
 NOTE: you should never have someone who sells water equipment come INSIDE your home to test your water.
 These are not water experts normally; they are COMMISSIONED sales people.
 They can actually manipulate the testing.
 They usually make zero money if they don't walk out of your home with a sale!
 That sale is how they keep from raising hungry kids so most are fairly aggressive individuals when it comes time for them to ask you for an order.
 Remember that if it is a good deal tonight it will be a good deal tomorrow.
 Isn't that what your mother or father would tell you?
 If they say you get a special price or free soap products or an air filter if you do business tonight, that is your first clue you should NOT do business tonight!

-3. And third we need to know if you have any bacteria or organic issues.
-This is quite easy to determine in the back of the storage tank in a bathroom toilet.
+3. And third we need to know if you have any iron bacteria or organic issues.
+Note: We are not talking about harmful bacteria such as e-coli or coliform.
+We are talking about things that might grow in your filter.
+Most people do not have iron bacteria or organic type issues.
+Checking for iron bacteria and organics is normally quite easy to determine by looking in the back of the storage tank in a bathroom toilet.
 Some people think that because they had the county test their water for bacteria and that the county says the water is safe, that they have NO Bacteria or organic problems.
 This is not necessarily true.
 The local health department or county government usually only require water tests for e-coli or coliform bacterium.
 These are the two most common bacteria that are considered unsafe.
 There can still be iron bacteria, organics, sulfur bacterium and a number of other things that can impair your water treatment equipment's ability to function properly though they may not be harmful to ones health.
+Don't worry if you do have it.
+It is easy and inexpensive to correct normally.

 Please don't hesitate to give us a quick call at 800-701-9914 for a quick expert evaluation of your issue.
 Keep in mind our technicians are not allowed to ask you to buy anything or pressure you in ANY way.
 They just answer your questions and give you great advice.
 We are the online leader for water treatment worldwide.